James Cannon

 I received my MA in Applied Psychology of Music from the University of Leeds in 2019.
 In 2021, I published research on the impact of electronic dance music event participation on well-being in Music & Science alongside Alinka Greasley.

-View all publications on my ResearchGate profile.
+View all research and publications on my ResearchGate profile or Google Scholar page.

 Research interests